Do you like to travel? Are you a big fan of Priceline? If so, do you use the online travel service to book flights and hotels often?

 Either way, it’s best to redeem your points for a travel-related purchase (including Priceline purchases) because you get a 10% travel redemption bonus.

 That means 25,000 points redeemed for a travel purchase (say a hotel purchase, airfare, or even Uber) will put 2,500 points back in your account for a subsequent redemption.
+Typically the next business day after you redeem your points.

 It’s important to point out (sorry) that points do not expire, though this shouldn’t be an issue anyway because they should be used as statement credits, so there’s no real need to wait.